til-23/til-23-info-public/source/finals-intro.rst

 b.
 When your robot arrives at a **Detour** checkpoint, the robot will automatically receive the coordinates of the next Task checkpoint and the robot will need to navigate to that Task checkpoint

 The robot is expected to clear the Task Checkpoints in a fixed order.
+And *must* go to the Detour Checkpoints if the ReportingService instructs the robot to do so.
 Eventually the robot should reach the end goal destination following the given series of checkpoints.

 .. figure:: _static/img/finals/example_maze.png